Arizona ESA · Vendor Verification

 ClassWallet Marketplace

 The Marketplace is the easiest path.
 If a vendor is listed there, they are already set up for ESA purchases.
 Search by vendor name inside ClassWallet.
-If they are not listed, you have two other options — but neither is as straightforward.
+Remember that appearing in the Marketplace — or a transaction succeeding — does not by itself establish that the purchase is allowable.

-Direct Pay lets you send ESA funds directly from your account to a vendor who is not in the Marketplace.
+Pay Vendor lets you send ESA funds directly from your account to a vendor who is not in the Marketplace.
 The vendor needs to be registered with ClassWallet for this to work.
-Ask the vendor directly: “Are you set up in ClassWallet to receive Direct Pay from Arizona ESA families?”
+Ask the vendor directly: “Are you set up in ClassWallet to receive Pay Vendor payments from Arizona ESA families?”
 Some vendors know the process; others do not and may need to register.

 Reimbursement

-Reimbursement is the fallback option when neither Marketplace nor Direct Pay is available.
+Reimbursement is the fallback option when no other route is available.
 You pay out of pocket first, then submit receipts and documentation inside ClassWallet to get funds back.
 The key risk: reimbursement approval is not guaranteed.
 If the purchase is ineligible or the documentation is incomplete, you will not get reimbursed.
 Always verify eligibility before paying out of pocket.

 How to verify a specific vendor for Arizona ESA